Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 process.stdout

-process.stdout is a Writable stream. console.log() writes to it.
-So does process.stdout.write().
+process.stdout is the Writable stream for program output. console.log() writes to it, and so does process.stdout.write().

 console.log('hello'); // writes "hello\n"

-util.format() does more than you might expect. console.log('count: %d', 42) uses printf-style formatting. console.log({ a: 1 }) calls util.inspect() on the object. console.log('a', 'b', 'c') joins arguments with spaces.
-All of that is util.format()'s job, and it runs synchronously before the write happens.
+That formatting step is real work. console.log('count: %d', 42) handles printf-style placeholders. console.log({ a: 1 }) calls util.inspect(). console.log('a', 'b', 'c') joins arguments with spaces.
+All of that runs synchronously before stdout sees a chunk.

 const ok = process.stdout.write(bigChunk);